coreobject/class/README.md

 # syllabus

-This is the repository for the class syllabus.
+This is the repository for the class.